aspose-words/Aspose.Words-Documentation/en/net/developer-guide/loading-saving-and-converting/working-with-documents-from-external-sources/work-with-document-stored-in-sharepoint/_index.md

 1. Join the [Microsoft 365 Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 2. Set up an instant sandbox [according to the video tutorial](https://www.youtube.com/watch?v=ojQcS9ZQmes)
-3. Create app-based credentials for SharePoint Online as detailed in ["Setting up an app-only principal with tenant permissions"]()
+3. Create app-based credentials for SharePoint Online as detailed in [Setting up an app-only principal with tenant permissions](https://learn.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs)
 4. Upload the document with the name "TestDoc.docx" to the root communication site into the "Shared Documents" folder
 5. Purchase Aspose.Words license, or use a [Free Trial or a 30-day Temporary License](/words/net/licensing/)